A fixed gear bike, also known as a fixie, is a bike that gives you a non-complicated biking experience.

 You can also remove the brakes for cleaning and adjustment—making maintenance affordable and easy.
 It’s also easy to shift riding modes from freewheeling to fixed gear because of the flip-flop hub.

-As well as three color choices, you have the option of an aluminum or steel frame.
+As well as two color choices, you have the option of an aluminum or steel frame.
 The two models give you a choice for the right weight and feel for you.
 The steel frame is heavier, but it is more durable than aluminum.